+BSc(Hon)

-BSc(Hon) Email: cory.dugan@research.uwa. edu.au
+Email: cory.dugan@research.uwa.

+edu.au

-Cory is a current PhD candidate at the University of Western Australia, investigating the relationship iron deficiency between and exercise performance in active females.
-Cory's focus explores the effect of iron supplementation on exercise capacity.
+Cory is a current PhD candidate at the University of Western Australia, investigating the relationship between iron deficiency and exercise performance in active females.
+Cory's focus explores the effect supplementation on of iron exercise capacity.